 Sometimes it may be that a victim needs to leave their home to find safety elsewhere.
 This may be just for a night or a few weeks until the situation has eased or it may be permanent.

-The Domestic and Aboriginal Family Violence Gateway Service 1800 800 098 (open 9am - 5pm Monday to Friday) can provide South Australian victims with advocacy, telephone counselling, short-term face-to-face counselling, support to remain safe at home or access to other safe accommodation and referrals for and in relation to police, legal services and financial assistance.
+The DV Crisis Line 1800 800 098 (open 24 hours) can provide South Australian victims with advocacy, telephone counselling, short-term face-to-face counselling, support to remain safe at home or access to other safe accommodation and referrals for and in relation to police, legal services and financial assistance.

 There are also regional domestic violence services that can provide advocacy, counselling and access to other safe accommodation on site or elsewhere.